 Organic search results use a more subtle strategy to make the sale than paid advertising does.
 Paid ads are more direct about selling you on a product or service.

 Even with that, paid ads are critical for advertisers because they account for 64.6% of clicks when people are searching online to specifically purchase something using high intent keywords.
 Plus, “on average the ads on the top of the page and also the top 3 on the right side of the page attract about 25% of clicks” from searchers.

 So, paid ads are not only important, but they have a better chance of someone clicking through on your ad to your landing page.

 When a searcher clicks a PPC ad they know they are immediately going to go where they want to go.
 At least that’s the hope with optimized PPC ads.

 Google AdWords is the giant when it comes to paid advertising, with millions of businesses worldwide investing time and significant money with the search engine and advertisers can enjoy these benefits.

 Google AdWords helps you reach new customers and grow your business based on building campaigns, bidding on keywords, and matching your ad to a landing page.
-We’ve already discussed Google AdWords in detail in our PPC Master Class, what we’re going to do today is going to be slightly different.

 Instead of showing you how to promote your AdWords landing page (which we’ve already done), we’re going to discuss the things you should and shouldn’t with your PPC ads and landing pages with the help of real-life landing page examples.